top of page

 Capital One Arena opened in 1997 as the home of the Washington Wizards, replacing the aging Capital Centre in Landover, Maryland.
 However, the Wizards have thus far been unable to match the rise in popularity experienced by their co-tenant, the Washington Capitals.
 In addition to hosting these two teams, Capital One Arena plays host to Georgetown Hoyas men’s basketball.

 Capital One Arena has plenty of food and beverage offerings that are sure to satisfy any fan, and recently they have added some unique options as well.
 Main course options include Papa John’s pizza, cheeseburgers, and chicken tenders, and the last two come with fries.
-Other options include Italian sausage, hot dogs, and Chick-fil-A. In the past few years, arena ownership has added even more options beyond the standard ones, including tacos, Japanese chicken sandwiches, and build-your-own nachos.
+Other options include Italian sausage, hot dogs, and Chick-fil-A. In the past few years, arena ownership has added even more options beyond the standard ones, including tacos and donuts.
+Rita's Italian ice and frozen custard are available for fans with a sweet tooth.

-The one bad part is that prices are expensive, as a meal and non-alcoholic beverage will easily cost over $20, and beer starts at $11 and just goes up.
+The one bad part is that prices are expensive, as a meal and non-alcoholic beverage will easily cost over $20, and alcohol is extremely pricey as well.

 Atmosphere 3